De-Synq/de-synq/README.md

-# de-synq
+# De-Synq Web

-De-Synq web page
+This is repo for De-Synq web page projects